-How Creedence Clearwater Revival Wrapped Up a Prolific Year With ‘Willy and the Poor Boys’
+How Creedence Clearwater Revival Wrapped Up a Very Prolific 1969

 Has anyone in rock history had a year as a productive and as uniformly excellent as Creedence Clearwater Revival did in 1969?
 They started the year, in January, with their sophomore album, Bayou Country.
 They followed it up in August with Green River.
-Three months after that, in November 1969, they released their masterpiece, Willy and the Poor Boys.
+Three months after that, on Nov.
+2, 1969, they released their masterpiece, Willy and the Poor Boys.